-During the recent semiannual period, the OIG issued five reports.
-Of those, three reports were based on reviews performed by OIG personnel and two reports were the results of OIG desk reviews of audit reports and other materials related to grantee organizations that were required to have audits performed by independent auditors.
-Overall, our reports contained seven recommendations, all of which were related to systems deficiencies identified during the audit of NEA's financial statements.
+During the recent semiannual period, the OIG issued 36 reports.
+The reports were based on audits/evaluations performed by OIG personnel.
+Overall, our reports contained 50 recommendations, all of which were related to systems deficiencies or questioned costs at grantee organizations.